Table of Contents

 Real tests of water quality focus on the levels of chlorine, pesticides, heavy metals and pharmaceuticals and these require far more analysis and complex testing equipment.

-TAPP Water filters have been tested for TDS in tap water with values up to 1000 and the water taste remains good and the water is safe to drink.
+TAPP Water filters have been tested for TDS in tap water with values of over 1000mg/L and the water taste remains good and the water is safe to drink.